skeezerbean/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Check-Config-Errors-Duplicates.PNG)

-Use the search tool to find the entry
+Use the search tool to find the entry.
+This will filter results as you type

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/Search-entry-duplicate.PNG)